hansel123/DGtest/README.md

      1. [weights.bin]
          The name of the weights file to be used for the inference.
 It is created by running caffemodel converter.
+         See the belows section for using your own caffemodel.
      2. [input-tensor]
          The name of the input tensor to run the inference on.
 It is created by the img2tensor.py
      3. [output-tensor]